arthurpellegrini/Raylib3DCollision/README.md

    * Patreon: [https://www.patreon.com/raylib](https://www.patreon.com/raylib)
    * YouTube: [https://www.youtube.com/channel/raylib](https://www.youtube.com/channel/UC8WIBkhYb5sBNqXO1mZ7WSQ)

-If you are using raylib and enjoying it, please, join our [Discord server](https://discord.gg/VkzNHUE) and let us know! :)
+If you are using Raylib and enjoying it, please, join our [Discord server](https://discord.gg/VkzNHUE) and let us know! :)

-license
+License
 -------

-raylib is licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
+Raylib is licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.